 If you’ve ever purchased a bottle of gin and spent time ogling over the artwork then you’re not alone.
 The design of a gin bottle can really reflect a brand’s story and tell us exactly why we should pick it up.

 Behind the scenes are hardworking artists who each bring their unique talent to the design.
-From luscious labeling to brilliant branding, we’ve selected just eleven of the quirkiest.
+From luscious labeling to brilliant branding, we’ve selected just thirteen of the quirkiest.

 These gin bottle designs have used art in a way that reflects the brand’s message and made us seriously take notice.
 Be sure to let us know over on our Facebook which design you love.